keithjlee/HW04_4451/README.md

 The rest of this readme will act as a reference point on using the Julia functions that have been defined for you, as well as basics on visualization, list querying, etc.

+## Dependencies
+A lot of external Julia packages are used to perform optimization, visualization, and sampling.
+These have been pre-loaded for you, but will most likely be useful again for your future work if you plan on using Julia.
+Look them up and find their documentation if you want to explore more than what is offered in this environment:

+1. `Asap.jl` For structural analysis
+2. `AsapOptim.jl` For formulating optimization problems
+3. `Nonconvex.jl` and `NonconvexNLopt.jl` for actual optimization
+4. `Zygote.jl` for Automatic Differentiation
+5. `LatinHypercubeSampling.jl` (self explanatory)
+6. `GLMakie.jl` for visualization

+# Overview

 ## `generate_npod`
 A npod generator is predefined for you: `generate_npod(n::Integer = 9, free_node_position::Vector{<:Real} = [0, 0, 10], radius = 10; E = 2.1e8, A = .00139, P = [-2.0, 0.0, -5.0])`